Palethorn/nas-player/README.md

         }
     );

-When switching streams remember to destroy the player and recreate by using destroy() method on player object.
+When switching streams remember to destroy the player by using destroy() method on player object and recreate the player.